 Visitation is a complicated subject.
 In most cases, the parent who the child is not living with (the non-custodial parent) will have visitation rights and a schedule will need to be drawn up.

 There are two major types of visitation schedules in Texas, the first is the Standard Possession Order and the second is the Standard Possession Order with Full Elections.
-With both schedules the non-custodial parent is provided generous amounts of possession and access with his/her child(dren).
+With both schedules, the non-custodial parent is provided generous amounts of possession and access to his/her child(ren).
 Often times parties do not appreciate how much time each parent has with the subject children during his/her periods of possession.
 It is important when both parents have been involved in raising children, that the children have the support of each parent to spend as much time as possible with the other parent.